titman/LCDebugger/README.md

 ## LCDebugger
 LCDebugger is a local/remote debugging tool. and you could input some command as a terminal.
+(Don't need to jailbreak)

 ## What LCDebugger Does
 - Real-time remote  preview screen of device .